 The tahini at the end is optional.
 If you want something a little creamy and indulgent at the end, add it.
 But if you want to keep this pasta on the lighter side and let the roasted garlic dressing be the star, go ahead and omit.

-If you give this 10-Ingredient Roasted Eggplant Pasta recipe a try, be sure to tag me on Instagram with your recreations and please comment with your feedback below!
+If you give this 10-Ingredient Roasted Eggplant Pasta recipe a try, be sure to rate and review the recipe below with your feedback!

 - 1 pound eggplant